Music Performance Studies

 You'll need to provide a portfolio with your application.

-The course is taught through lectures, seminars, workshops and tutorials.
+The course is taught through lectures, workshops and tutorials.
 These are combined with departmental study days and extracurricular individual instrumental or vocal tuition, professional workshops, and performance opportunities, all of which makes for a stimulating and supportive study environment.

 Learn more about your supervisors: